Fa25-CS5001-Online-Lionelle/class-notebook/module03/Readme.md

 ## Topics

-- [ ] Would you discuss in detail how we should be thinking about edge cases as they relate to the distance colors group activity earlier in the week?
+- [x] Would you discuss in detail how we should be thinking about edge cases as they relate to the distance colors group activity earlier in the week?
-- [ ] How to check for a string vs an int to avoid edge cases where numbers are entered instead of characters.
+- [x] How to check for a string vs an int to avoid edge cases where numbers are entered instead of characters.
 (Example: accepting input for employee_name in PyNative - (Exercise 4) Create a function with a default argument - [Practice Problem]
-- [ ] return formats / type hints
+- [x] return formats / type hints
-  - [ ] Advanced: mypy example
+  - [x] Advanced: mypy example
-- [ ] avoiding magic numbers for constants that seem super obvious - is it ever overkill or should we always do it?
+- [x] avoiding magic numbers for constants that seem super obvious - is it ever overkill or should we always do it?
-- [ ] Common helper methods (ex: Bigger) and where to find them
+- [x] Common helper methods (ex: Bigger) and where to find them
+- [x] pure function definition -- IMPORTANT concept (but time)

-- [ ] If there's time could you demo the PyCodeStyle features a little further.
+- [x] If there's time could you demo the PyCodeStyle features a little further.
-- [ ] If there's time, please show an example in Python Tutor Visualize Code
+- [x] If there's time, please show an example in Python Tutor Visualize Code

-## Edge Cases

-### String vs int checking??

-## return formats / type hints
+- [x] Reminders on grading policies - (it is alright to not get 4/4! just go back)